-Passport Processing Hours are: 8 a.m. to 1 p.m..
-Tuesdays and Wednesdays (The last application is taken at 12:45 p.m.) **NO EXCEPTIONS** We apologize for any inconvenience.
+Passport Processing Hours are: BY APPOINTMENT ONLY **NO EXCEPTIONS** Please call 360-458-3242 to make an appointment.
+We apologize for any inconvenience.
 Court related business is a priority so please expect delays.
 Please call 360-458-3242 for more information.

 You will need the following documents: